anpham6/chrome-docs/source/task/index.rst

     }
   }

-.. note:: To use Gulp in a user directory requires a global installation. [#]_
+.. important:: To use Gulp in a user directory requires a global installation. [#]_

 .. code-block::